Summary

-A JAMA study reviewed several hundred singleton births within the Mass General Brigham system from 2016–2025.
-Researchers identified roughly 450 pregnancies in which the parent had used a GLP‑1 medication at some point between three years before conception and the first 90 days after conception.
-About half had their last GLP‑1 prescription within six months of conceiving, roughly one‑third had stopped earlier, and about 17% had prescriptions after conception.
-The average prepregnancy BMI in the GLP‑1 group was about 36 (in the obesity range).
-Outcomes were compared with a group who had never used GLP‑1s but had similar prepregnancy BMIs and BMI category distributions.
+Researchers analyzed several hundred singleton births within the Mass General Brigham system (2016–2025).
+They identified about 450 pregnancies with GLP‑1 exposure sometime between three years prior to conception and the first 90 days after conception.
+Timing of last prescription varied: roughly half had a GLP‑1 prescription within six months before conception, about one‑third stopped earlier, and ~17% had prescriptions after conception.
+Average prepregnancy BMI in the GLP‑1 group was about 36.
+Outcomes were compared with a nonuser group matched on prepregnancy BMI and BMI category.

-Compared with the matched nonuser group, people who had used then stopped GLP‑1s experienced higher rates of:
+Compared with the matched nonuser group, those who had used then discontinued GLP‑1 medications showed higher rates of:

 – Preterm birth